 Pink Deviled Eggs

 These pink deviled eggs are almost too pretty to eat.
 Their pink colour makes them a real eye-catcher on the table.
-I came up with a deviled egg filling which is made without mayonnaise, as I wanted to create a snack which I could (nearly) eat guilt-free.
+I came up with a deviled egg filling which is made without mayonnaise, as I wanted to create a snack which I could (nearly) eat guilt free.
 I used yogurt, mustard and a touch of curry powder to give these eggs some flavour.

-The vibrant color comes from soaking the hard boiled eggs in beet puree.
+The vibrant colour comes from soaking the hard boiled eggs in beet puree.
 The longer they soak, the more intense the pink becomes.
 You can slightly taste the beetroot when eating these eggs, but not too much as the filling is quite dominant and overshadows the beet flavour.

 Print recipe